spacesprotocol/spaces-website/content/index.md

 # Spaces

-Spaces is a naming protocol that leverages the existing infrastructure and security of Bitcoin without requiring a new blockchain or any modifications to Bitcoin itself.
+Spaces is a naming protocol that leverages the existing infrastructure and security of Bitcoin[^0] without requiring a new blockchain or any modifications to Bitcoin itself.
 "Spaces" serve as community identifiers that are distributed through an auction process built using existing Bitcoin scripting capabilities.
 Proceeds generated through auctions are irrevocably burned.
 Within each Space, users can create "Subspaces," which serve as trustless individual identities, operating with a high degree of autonomy primarily off-chain but can also submit transactions directly on-chain.
 Spaces is designed to be verifiable by end-users in a trustless manner without requiring a full node.
-This is achieved through a stateless zero-knowledge light client built using RISC0 zkVM[^0].
+This is achieved through a stateless zero-knowledge light client built using RISC0 zkVM[^1].
 The protocol essentially acts as a scalable & trustless ~250KB Bitcoin certificate authority.

-Spaces implements protocol specific consensus rules on top of Bitcoin without requiring any modifications to Bitcoin itself similar in principle to Colored Coins[^1].
-The protocol relies on Bitcoin scripting capabilities to implement some of its features like Auctions.
-Transactions are plain Bitcoin transactions and bids are paid in BTC.

 ![Bitcoin block header to Spaces state](images/block-header-to-accumulator.png)

+## Background

+Public Key Infrastructure (PKI) is a critical component of internet security, enabling secure communication and authentication between parties.
+However, traditional PKI systems often rely on centralized authorities, which can be vulnerable to attacks, censorship, and single points of failure.
+This has led to a growing interest in decentralized PKI solutions, particularly those built on blockchain technology.
+Over the past decade, various decentralized naming protocols have emerged to address this need.
+Namecoin[^2] pioneered this field in 2011 but fell short due to usability issues and a significant number of inactive or "squatted" domains[^3].
+The Ethereum Name Service (ENS)[^4] has become the most widely adopted naming system, primarily because most ENS users rely on trusted third parties for resolving .eth identities.
+However, this reliance on intermediaries undermines the decentralized nature of these names, and ENS lacks meaningful light client support.

+The Handshake[^5] blockchain attempted to improve upon Namecoin’s design by introducing an auction process for acquiring names.
+However, this approach has proven ineffective, as bots can open numerous auctions during a short time period and acquire valuable names unnoticed.
+Being a niche blockchain with limited utility,  focusing on an alternate root to the existing DNS, Handshake faces substantial challenges.
+First, it fails to match the security found in well-established blockchains such as Bitcoin.
+In addition, name collisions further undermine its practicality, violating a crucial principle of URLs: uniqueness.
+This unique identification permits the unambiguous sharing of links and access to web resources.
+Inconsistent user configurations or name resolution preferences will affect even more subtle issues such as the loading of subresources on the web.

+These innovations fall short of delivering the security attributes inherent to a robust Proof-of-Work blockchain such as Bitcoin.
+This paper seeks to address these shortcomings, proposing a highly secure, scalable and decentralized PKI anchored in Bitcoin.

 ## Name Syntax